flipmcf/TraderPOC/README.md

 A Open Source Stock Trading Framework

-There is no code here yet.
+There is no code here yet - Repository Setup

 The concept is an open source Trading Framework where the framework is free but the decision making algorithms can be kept secret.